Ruslan-Rakshinsky/java-calc/README.md

 I've been working hard to complete the first task on my first programming courses

 ## How does this program work?
-You simply enter your expression using Arabic or Roman numerals in the from
+You simply enter your expression using Arabic or Roman numerals in the form:
 > Number Operator Number

 For example: